dominicrico/dbconvert/README.md

 ## Quick Example

-Bash with DB Convert as global package
+Bash with DB Convert as global package with `config.json` in same directory
 ```
 dbconvert con
 ```

-In your projection
+In your project
 ```
 var DbConvert = require('dbconvert');
 var config = {
   //your config goes here
-}
+};

 var dbc = new DbConvert().load(config);
 dbc.convert();